zuplo/mockbin/README.md

 </p>
 </div>

 Easily generate custom endpoints to test HTTP requests, and view the request logs from that API for free.
-Now with OpenAPI support!
-Mock your OpenAPI file in seconds.
+Now with OpenAPI support; Mock your OpenAPI file in seconds.

 ## Usage